-Since receiving the Patrick Kavanagh Award for Poetry in 1989 he has published six full-length collections of poetry.
-Those books are: The Unwound Clock (1990), Familiar Things (1993), The Shape of Water (1996), As the Hand, the Glove (2001), The Next Life (2012) and Waveforms: Bull Island Haiku (2015) which also includes a selection of the the author’s photographs.
-His New and Selected Poems, with an introduction by the late Dennis O’Driscoll, was published in 2005 and reissued by the Dedalus Press in 2007 since when editions have appeared in Italian, Hungarian and Macedonian translation.
-In 2017 Orange Crate published A Man Is Only As Good: A Pocket Selected Poems, updating and revising that earlier New and Selected in a pocket-sized format.
+Since receiving the Patrick Kavanagh Award for Poetry in 1989 he has published seven full-length collections of poetry.
+Those books are: The Unwound Clock (1990), Familiar Things (1993), The Shape of Water (1996), As the Hand, the Glove (2001), The Next Life (2012), Waveforms: Bull Island Haiku (2015) and Then Again (2019).
+His New and Selected Poems, with an introduction by the late Dennis O’Driscoll, was first published in 2005 and reissued by the Dedalus Press in 2007 since when editions have appeared in Italian, Hungarian and Macedonian translation.
+In 2017 Orange Crate Books published A Man Is Only As Good: A Pocket Selected Poems, updating and revising that earlier New and Selected in a pocket-sized format.
 Selected Poems have been pubished in Hungarian, Italian and Portuguese among other languages.

-He has edited a large number of poetry publications.
-He is a former editor of Poetry Ireland Review; for EXPO2000 he edited the literature and arts newspaper Portal distributed free to visitors to the Irish stand; with Peter Sirr he co-edited Dublin 15, an audio CD of poems about the city; and he has edited numerous print anthologies of poetry and prose, including Wingspan: A Dedalus Sampler (2006), Flowing, Still: Irish Poets on Irish Poetry (2009), The Bee-Loud Glade (2009), Shine On, Irish writers in support of those affected by mental ill-health (2011), with Gerard Smyth If Ever You Go: A Map of Dublin in Poetry and Song (2014), the One City, One Book designated title for that year, and, most recently, with Eugene O’Connell, the poetry and prose anthology The Deep Heart’s Core: Irish Poets Revisit A Touchstone Poem (2017) and, in 2020, The Word Ark: A Pocket Book of Animal Poems, illustrated by Gaetano Tranchino.
+A former editor of Poetry Ireland Review, he has edited multiple poetry anthologies and publications, among them: Wingspan: A Dedalus Sampler (2006), Flowing, Still: Irish Poets on Irish Poetry (2009), The Bee-Loud Glade (2009), Shine On, Irish writers in support of those affected by mental ill-health (2011), with Gerard Smyth If Ever You Go: A Map of Dublin in Poetry and Song (2014), the One City, One Book designated title for that year; with Eugene O’Connell the poetry and prose anthology The Deep Heart’s Core: Irish Poets Revisit A Touchstone Poem (2017) and, in 2020, The Word Ark: A Pocket Book of Animal Poems, illustrated by Gaetano Tranchino.

-He has conducted writing workshops all over Ireland and has represented Ireland at poetry and literature festivals throughout Europe.
+He has conducted writing workshops throughout Ireland and has represented Ireland at poetry and literature festivals abroad.
 He has reeived a number of Arts Council Bursaries and travel awards and was the 2008 recipient of the US-based Lawrence O’Shaughnessy Poetry Award.